1 Day In Tahiti

 Further along the coast, you’ll reach the Maraa Grotto.
 Two cave pools are emerging from the moss-covered mountain, and the color of the water is out of this world.
 It’s a shame you can’t go for a dip here, but it’s still worth the quick stop.

-Maraa Grotto Tahiti French Polynesia
+Maraa Grotto - Tahiti

 If you’ve been wondering where the heck are those famous black sand beaches of Tahiti – wait no more.
 Papara Beach, also known as Plage de Taharuu – is one of the prettiest black sand beaches in Tahiti.
 It’s long, it’s wide, and the black sand is scorching hot under the afternoon sun!

-Papara black sand beach Tahiti French Polynesia
+Papara Black sand Beach - Tahiti - French Polynesia

 We still have two more stops to make before crossing over to Tahiti Iti.
 The first is at the Vaipahi Gardens (Bain de Vaima).
 It’s free to enter these magical gardens, so well kept and even with their own waterfall!
 Fancy a hike?
 You have three options here ranging from one to two hours of walking.
 If you head up the hill, you’ll be treated to panoramic views of the lagoon, and on the way back down, you’ll get to see the mape trees – with their incredible roots!

-Bain de Vaima & Vaipahi Gardens Tahiti - banyan tree
+Vaipahi Gardens Tahiti - waterfall

 Harrison Smith Botanical Gardens Tahiti French Polynesia - mape chestnut tree

 The final stop on this Tahiti road trip is at Teahupo’o, one of the most famous surfing sites in the world.
 The scenery on this leg is of lush mountains meeting the lagoon.
-Stop at Maui Beach to stretch your legs and if you haven’t had lunch, La Plage de Maui is one of the best restaurants in Tahiti, especially for fish and seafood (they stop serving food early so time it right).
+Stop at Maui Beach to stretch your legs, and if you haven’t had lunch, La Plage de Maui is one of the best restaurants in Tahiti, especially for fish and seafood (they stop serving food early so time it right).

-Maui Beach Tahiti Iti Tahiti French Polynesia
+Maui Beach - Tahiti - French Polynesia

 Teahupo’o is not only the surf capital of French Polynesia, it’s also the end of the coastal road.
 Park your car, watch the young surfers practicing, and don’t forget to check out the breathtaking view behind you.
 I also recommend crossing the bridge and walking through the small village to the rocky beach from where the best views can be enjoyed.
 Every August, this place is packed with the best surfers in the world and their fans.
 Why?
 The waves are simply massive, all part of the Billabong Pro championship.

-Teahupoo - Tahiti - French Polynesia
+PK0 at Teahupoo - Tahiti - French Polynesia

 Sunset over Moorea from Tahiti - French Polynesia